espressif/esp-idf/docs/en/api-guides/tools/idf-py.rst

   idf.py fullclean

-This command deletes the entire "build" directory contents, which includes all CMake configuration output.
+This command deletes the entire build directory contents, which includes all CMake configuration output.
 The next time the project is built, CMake will configure it from scratch.
 Note that this option recursively deletes **all** files in the build directory, so use with care.
 Project configuration is not deleted.

 Flash the Project: ``flash``
 ----------------------------